sb8244/real-time-systems-training/README.md

 What are the implications of the data you collected in these tests?
   * From the web client's perspective, which endpoint is faster?
   * What would happen is MockResource was your database?
 What if `MockResource` was a resource that could only handle limited load?

-## 4.)
-(Hard Mode) How slow can you go

-Make the requests to the endpoints fail and return a 500 if there are already 15 concurrent requests to the `MockResource`